LIVING GREEK IN GREECE:

 HOUSING AND OTHER COSTS

 Participants must arrange their own housing in Selianitika.
-The Paideia Institute has negotiated discounted group rates with several trusted housing providers in dorm, hotel, and apartment style accommodations.
+The Paideia Institute has negotiated discounted group rates with several trusted housing providers in hotel and apartment style accommodations.
 Approximate rates for each type of lodging for the duration of the program are listed below.
 Contact information for housing providers and group discount codes (if available) will be provided upon acceptance.
 Participants are also welcome to book accommodations in dorms, hotels, or apartments of their choice.
 Estimated rates for each type of lodging for the duration of the program are listed below (subject to availability).

-Hotel room shared with another participant: $780
+Hotel room shared with another participant in Selianitika: $500

-Single Hotel Room: $1000
+Single Hotel Room in Selianitika: $1000

-Private Apartment (limited availability): $1500
+Private Apartment at the Idyllion (limited availability): $1500

 Airfare, transportation to and from the airport, daily expenses for meals, and spending money are not included in the cost of tuition.
 The cost of life in Greece can vary greatly depending on one’s tastes, but at the very least we recommend that participants budget €20/day for food.
 Please consider the exchange rate when planning your budget.